noahmank/JumpIN-Game/README.md

 Exporting the project in its current state does not include the images - this will be remedied in the next deliverable, but for now it must be run through an IDE.

 ### Deliverable 3
-There's is some delay while the solver running.
-The user will have to wait for about 35 seconds before they get the option to see the minimum set of moves required to solve the game.
+There is some delay while the solver is running, though this is less of an issue and more of a weakness of the chosen solve strategy.
+The user might have to wait up to about 35 seconds before they get the option to see the minimum set of moves required to solve the game.
+A bigger issue is that for especially complex challenges, like challenge 3, the tree becomes too large, and ends up running out of memory.

 # Design